Maternal Psoriasis and Infant Neurodevelopmental Outcomes (MaPINO) Study

 A 30-minute study questionnaire which asks about your general health.
 There is a separate optional questionnaire for your baby’s father to complete too.

 A developmental assessment for your child at two years of age.
 This will take one-hour and is called the Bayley Scales of Infant and Toddler Development (Bayley-4).

 If you have psoriasis, the study will also involve:

 Study visits to grade your psoriasis.
-A clinician involved in the study will record the extent of your psoriasis at the enrolment visit and once during each trimester and at delivery.
-We will coordinate these study visits with clinic appointments when possible, otherwise we will visit your home or arrange an appointment at your local hospital.
-At each of these visits, we will ask you to complete a one-page questionnaire (Dermatology Life Quality Index) that has been used to investigate the quality of life of people living with psoriasis.
+A clinician involved in the study will record the extent of your psoriasis at the enrolment visit.
+We will ask you to complete a one-page questionnaire (Dermatology Life Quality Index) that has been used to investigate the quality of life of people living with psoriasis.

 Keeping a treatment diary for your psoriasis during pregnancy.
 Treatment of your psoriasis will remain the responsibility of your general practitioner or specialist if applicable.

 In 30 pregnant women in each group (30 women with psoriasis and 30 women without psoriasis), who are less than 20 weeks pregnant, we will also perform blood tests for indicators of inflammation and to find out the activity of different genes.

 An additional blood sample being taken in each trimester of pregnancy (12-14 weeks, 24-28 weeks and 34-36 weeks gestation) and at delivery.
 We will coordinate this blood test with other blood tests that you need wherever possible, but you may need an additional blood test on one or two occasions.
 We will also score the severity of your psoriasis in each trimester of pregnancy and around the time of birth.